Want to make passive income from the internet? Try affiliate marketing. It’s one of best ways anyone can earn money online.

 2. Cloaking helps in tracking: You know how important it is to track every metric on your site, including your affiliate clicks.
-Some link cloaking plugins (like ShoutCodes) are excellent at this.
+Some link cloaking plugins are excellent at this.
 It will track all the clicks to your affiliate links which will help you determine which posts, pages, or parts of your blog’s layout are driving the most commissions.

 3. Increases click-through rate (CTR): As I mentioned earlier, affiliate links are usually ugly and displeasing to the eyes.